autocontracts/lightstreams/white-paper.md

 Authors have no ability to trace and verify the sales data generated by online bookstores.
 This lack of transparent data provenance creates a lack of trust in the acuracy of the data that is provided by the online bookstores.
 Also, non-standard calculation of sales creates confusion and frustration.

 Incorrect sales reporting is not only limited to online bookstores, many intermediaries often receive frequent complaints and in certain cases legal action has been taken against them:
-- Amazon apologizes for concerns raised about Kindle Edition Normalized Page Count (KENPC) anomalies.
-[3]
+- Amazon apologizes for concerns raised about Kindle Edition Normalized Page Count (KENPC)[[10]](https://kdp.amazon.com/en_US/help/topic/AI3QMVN4FMTXJ) anomalies. [[11]](https://teleread.org/2016/10/08/amazon-kdp-select-authors-are-losing-page-reads-apparently-due-to-software-glitches/)
-- AgeView Press filed a complaint about incorrect sales reporting for an ebook published titlef "Flying Solo" on Amazon's Kindle Direct via the Createspace e-store.
-[2]
+- AgeView Press filed a complaint about incorrect sales reporting for an ebook published titlef "Flying Solo" on Amazon's Kindle Direct via the Createspace e-store. [[12]]( https://jeanettevaughan.wordpress.com/2012/09/28/do-amazon-and-createspace-rip-off-indie-publishers-with-failure-to-correctly-report-sales/)
-- Spotify settled a $20 million dispute with music publishers for the failure to report and pay licensing fees for distribution of copyright material [1].
+- Spotify settled a $20 million dispute with music publishers for the failure to report and pay licensing fees for distribution of copyright material [[13]](https://www.nytimes.com/2016/03/18/business/media/spotify-reaches-settlement-with-publishers-in-licensing-dispute.html).
-- RootZoo sues Facebook for overcharging of advertising fees by incorrectly reporting on advertisement clicks [4].
+- RootZoo sues Facebook for overcharging of advertising fees by incorrectly reporting on advertisement clicks [[14]](http://www.campaignlive.co.uk/article/rootzoo-sues-facebook-ad-click-dispute/920220).

 ### Inability to Direct Market to Consumers